 Organs are an important component of raw diets to provide essential nutrients.
 Secreting organs help achieve nutritional balance.
-Overall, it is recommended to feed 5% liver and 5% other secreting organ; however these are guideline recommendations, not rigid rules.
+It is recommended to overall feed 5% liver and 5% other secreting organ.
+However, these are guideline recommendations – not rigid rules.

-Compared to regular cuts of meat organs are densely packed with just about every nutrient.
-This includes heavy doses of B vitamins (B1, B2, B6, folic acid, & B12).
-Organ meats are also loaded with minerals like phosphorus, iron, copper, magnesium, and selenium; and they provide important fat-soluble vitamin A and small amounts of vitamin D.
+Compared to regular cuts of meat, organs are densely packed with just about every nutrient.
+This includes heavy doses of B vitamins (B1, B2, B6, folic acid, and B12).
+Organ meats are also loaded with minerals like phosphorus, iron, copper, magnesium, and selenium.
+They also provide important fat-soluble vitamin A and small amounts of vitamin D.

 Grain-Fed vs. Grass-Fed